 On Veterans Day, the California Women’s Law Center is proud to recognize the contributions and sacrifices of our service members.
 CWLC is committed to advocating on behalf of our veterans, with a strong focus on serving the rapidly increasing number of female veterans.

-On Wednesday, November 9th, the California Women’s Law Center and BreastfeedLA presented an informational training webinar, “Breastfeeding Rights in California Schools.”
+The California Women’s Law Center and BreastfeedLA presented an informational training webinar, “Breastfeeding Rights in California Schools.”
 Every major health organization recommends breastfeeding and recognizes its overwhelming health benefits for parent and child.

 On September 28, 2016, Governor Jerry Brown signed SB 813, the Justice for Victims Act.
 SB 813 eliminates the statute of limitations for rape and other felony sex crimes in California.